BXYMartin/BERT-Emotional_Damage/README.md

 python -u main.py --train 1 --model_name DeBERTaV2XLarge --data_type clean_upsample
 ```
 **Note:** If you use `DeBERTaV2XLarge` which is our final model, an extra Bayesian
 Optimization process will be executed to maximum the model performance.
+But you may find the result is slightly lower than what we achieve on the papaer since we will save multiple checkpoint during a epoch and select the best iteration numbers to perform early stop strategy and Bayesian Optimisation.
+After multiple experiments, we found 5000 iterations(less than 1 epoch) is the best training iterations.
+However, if you direct run the command, the Bayesian Optimisation will be performed on the full-epoch trained model making a slightly worse result.
 ### Run unittest
 For example, we can run dataloader unittest test with:
 ```bash